oracle-livelabs/database/23cfree/js-generic-sql-driver/sql-driver.md

     > **Note**: Unlike `node-oracledb` the default `outFormat` for the MLE JavaScript SQL Driver in 23c Free-Developer Release is `oracledb.OUT_FORMAT_OBJECT`.

-3. Query the database using variables provided in the global scope
+3. Query the database using global constants

     A number of variables have been added to the global scope to enhance the developer experience.
 In this example you can learn how to re-write the previous module to make use of the variables in the global scope.